ahwang16/ahwang16.github.io/_posts/research/2022-06-12-conference-checklist.md

 - Mask up at the airport, on the plane, and at the conference.
 - Do a rapid test every day and isolate if you test positive.
-    - Event organizers, if you're reading this, you should require your attendees to test before being admitted!
 - Err on the side of caution and isolate if you feel at all sick---my symptoms started with a mild scratchy throat and I thought I was just losing my voice from a week of nonstop talking!
 - Avoid crowded venues (this may, unfortunately, include the previously mentioned networking parties).
 - Prepare to isolate and test for at least five days when you come home.
     - Some people test negative for a few days before getting sick, even on PCR tests!
     - You may want to stock up on food *before* you leave for the conference, just in case you get sick right after.
 - Create a backup plan if you get "stuck" at the conference, especially if you are traveling out of the country.
     - Will you continue staying at the hotel?
-How will you eat or get medicine? *Who will pay for it?* Advisors, if you're reading this, your transparency, proactivity, and support would be much appreciated!
+How will you eat or get medicine? *Who will pay for it?*
 - If you can, avoid scheduling any important work or events within two to three weeks of coming back.
-You may need time to recover from COVID, and [long COVID](https://www.cdc.gov/coronavirus/2019-ncov/long-term-effects/index.html){:target="_blank"} is a real thing.
+You may need time to recover from COVID or any lingering symptoms ([long COVID](https://www.cdc.gov/coronavirus/2019-ncov/long-term-effects/index.html){:target="_blank"}).
 Hopefully, this will end up not being necessary and you can just have a relaxing few weeks. :)

 Have fun, be safe, and learn a lot!